IsmaelMekene/IsmaelMekene/README.md

 This is {name}, I live in {location}.
 I am looking for a intership in {role} and recently I am focusing on {focus} for my personal growth.

-Fish is the most delicious thing on heart, I love solving old maths theorems and also kicking people in the head.
+Fish is the most delicious thing on hearth, I love solving old maths theorems and also kicking people in the head.

 .format(